home-assistant/home-assistant.io/source/_docs/locked_out.md

 ### Remove the SD and access the files from another computer

 The files are on an EXT4 partition (hassos-data) and the path is /mnt/data/supervisor.
-These are easily accessed using another linux machine with EXT support.
+These are easily accessed using another Linux machine with EXT support.

-For Windows or OS X you will need third party software.
+For Windows or macOS you will need third party software.
 Below are some options.

 * Windows: https://www.diskinternals.com/linux-reader/ (read only access to the SD)
 * Mac:  https://osxfuse.github.io/